syedzubr/Cloud-Computing/README.md

 sudo docker rm rmq     //To remove the stoped container here rmq ( name of rabbitmq conainer as in docker-compose file )

 sudo docker system prune -a --volumes      // To delete all the stopped images, caches everything its used ( carefull)

+# To run in any machine

+Change the IP address in files of rides(a.py) and users(ap.py) instance to the IP address of your orchestrator

+Loacte the location of your mongo-init.js file at line no 62 in orc.py file